Specialty Coffee in Vietnam

 Why Vietnam?
 Well, my mom is Vietnamese and that's what brought me there in the first place, but what keeps me engaged in the country is its potential for producing great coffee - and a fascinating cafe culture that is growing quickly.

 In August 2015 I moved to Portland, Oregon to take a dream job with Modbar.
 I remain a champion of Vietnamese coffee, and will totally put you in touch with people there if you want a local tour of a cafe, roastery or farm.
-I also love putting roasters in touch with producers, and I look forward to my next trip back to Vietnam.
-Wanna come?
+I also love putting roasters in touch with producers, and I look forward to my next trip back to Vietnam in July and August of 2018.

 BBC: "How Vietnam Became a Coffee Giant."
 January 2014.